 twice as high in non-Hispanic African Americans as in non-Hispanic

-- Wisconsin boys have higher lifetime asthma prevalence than girls
+- Wisconsin boys had higher lifetime asthma prevalence than girls (12.2

 back to top